flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 a054af2758c1549f780a433e5515a9d4-1012389935.us-east-2.elb.amazonaws.com
 ```

+This might take a minute to fully be there - if it doesn't work immediately give it that.
 At this point, you should be able to login as any user, open the notebook (nested two levels)
 and interact with Flux!
 Remember that if you don't see the service, try deleting everything and
 starting fresh.
 If that doesn't work, there might be some new error we didn't anticipate,